Election of the Teaching Division's Vice President

 On that basis, the committee reported William A. Weber of California State University at Long Beach as elected.
 The committee hopes the membership will agree that this was the best solution to a difficult problem.
 The committee is grateful to Professor Weber for agreeing to serve under the circumstances.

-—Michael Les Benedict, chair of the Nominating Committee
+Michael Les Benedict is the chair of the Nominating Committee.